krishnaku/pypcalc/pcalc/docs/littles_law_history.md

     When we observe a particular sequence of tosses over time, we’re observing one such sample path.
     We can think of a deterministic process as one that has exactly one sample path - which is the only one we can possibly observe.

+    Sample path analysis is thus a technique that naturally generalizes across stochastic and deterministic systems.
+    If we can prove a result holds for _any_ sample path for the system, this lets us apply the result to both kinds of systems.

 For stochastic processes this is very useful because Little's Law can now be applied to analyze non-ergodic and non-stationary stochastic processes [^-stochastic].
 And of course, it opened up the same possibilities for deterministic processes as well.